AdvancedWolt/wolt/README.md

+*** Ex2 README.md answer to the questions are here, we had forgotten to merge, and didn't want to get late submissions.
+Sorry for the inconvenience, thank you. ***
 # Wolt Recommendation System

 A product recommendation engine implemented as a Client-Server architecture over TCP.
 The system allows users to track viewed products and receive suggestions based on similar user behavior.